 Say Anything… is the kinda movie that I only know about because of one scene.
 The famous boombox as a grand romantic gesture scene.
 Other than that, I had no idea what the movie was about.
 However, I decided to watch it when my mom said how good it was.
 Say Anything… is actually about two very different people falling in love.
 A down on his luck guy who loves kickboxing (sport of the future) falls in love with a straight A goody two-shoes.
 It’s a teen movie, so expect a lot of random teen struggles.
 I also wasn’t entirely familiar with John Cusack before I saw the movie.
 Probably the most relatable thing about the movie is the main character’s relationship with women.
 I myself can relate to hanging out with girls more than hanging out with guys.
 It gives you a deeper understanding of the opposite sex.
 All these reasons and more are why Say Anything… is worth watching.
 I’ll literally say anything.

-Edward Scissorhands is Tim Burton’s best film and character.
+Edward Scissorhands is Tim Burton’s best film and character he’s ever created.
 For a while I even considered it among my “Top 10 Favorite Movies.”
 Only because I saw it recently and remembered how much I loved it.
 Edward Scissorhands has Tim Burton written all over it.
-It’s darkly creative and stars an outcast.
+It’s darkly creative, stars an outcast, and makes you sympathize with them.
 It’s also the movie that cemented Johnny Depp’s career of playing a weirdo in weird makeup.
-As well as the movie where former nerd Anthony Michael Hall changed his career.
-Edward Scissorhands is a dark fairytale about a man with scissors for hands.
-One of the residents of his towns discovers him and decides to take him into town.
-Edward is probably the most sympathetic character I’ve ever seen.
+Since this is the first of many Burton/Depp film collaborations.
+As well as the movie where former nerd Anthony Michael Hall changed his image to that of a bully.
+It’s also technically Vincent Price’s last film appearance before his passing.
+Edward Scissorhands is a dark fairytale about an artificial man with scissors for hands.
+One of the residents of his towns, Peg, discovers him and decides to take him into the brightly colorful town.
+Where she lets him stay with her family while he gets adjusted.
+Becoming something of a local celebrity by trimming hedges and cutting hair.
+At least until the town turns on him.
+Edward is probably the most sympathetic Tim Burton character I’ve ever seen.
 He doesn’t say much, but I truly feel his pain.
 Luckily, there’s plenty of humor to balance things out, and a beautiful romance too.
-The ending is bittersweet, but understandable.
-Edward Scissorhands is my highest recommendation so far.
-Not just for goths.
+Between Edward and Peg’s teenage daughter Kim (played of course by Winona Ryder).
+The ending is bittersweet, but understandably so.
+You don’t have to be goth to appreciate it.
+Edward Scissorhands is truly a cut above the rest.